 Terrifying Nightmare (Su): This Limit Break causes the illusionist’s enemies to be plagued with phantom assailants, causing them to run in fear.
 Enemies within a 30-

 An illusionist can cast illusion spells which are drawn from the illusionist spell list.
-An illusionist begins play with 2 1st level illusion spells of his choice.
-At each new illusionist level, he gains one new spell of any spell level or levels that he can cast (based on his new illusionist level).
+An illusionist begins play with 3 1st level illusion spells of his choice.
+The illusionist also selects a number of additional 1st-level spells equal to his Charisma modifier to add to his list of spells.
+Each time a character attains a new illusionist level, he gains two spells of his choice to add to his list of spells.
+The two free spells must be of spell levels he can cast.
 Like most mages, an illusionist can find or purchase scrolls with spells to add to his repertoire.

 To learn or cast a spell, the illusionist must have a Charisma score equal to at least 10 + the spell level (Cha 11 for 1st-